invasive-plant-detection/plant_detection_model/README.md

 ## Run the fastapi web server 🚀

 1. Go the the root directory
-2. Run the server using `uvicorn app.main:app --reload`
+2. Run the server using `uvicorn src.api.app.main:app --reload`

 ## Run the tests 🧪